tytydraco/yessleep/out/The_nightmares_wont_stop.md

 I have been having night terrors.
-Now I know at first, that doesn't sound like much, but I've been having the same one, over and over again every night and I always wake up the same: screaming and drenched in a pile of my own sweat.
+Now I know that doesn't sound like much, but I've been having the same one, over and over again every night and I always wake up the same: screaming and drenched in a pile of my own sweat.

 Not only that, but in every dream I encounter this faceless, anomalous man.